What Else Can Kids Read? 8 Reading Ideas Beyond Chapter Books

 Think beyond chapter books when asking your kids to read.
 Chapter books are just one of the many reading options.
-Here are seven more reading ideas to entice your kids into more and more reading.
+Here are eight more reading ideas to entice your kids into more and more reading.

 8 Reading Ideas Beyond Chapter Books

 I’ve stopped all my magazine subscriptions just in time for my kids to ramp up.
 They love American Girl, Discovery Girls, Focus on the Family’s Clubhouse.
 One of their favorite things in magazines is to take the (totally ridiculous) quizzes.
 Reading is reading!

 When we saw the musical “Wicked” this summer, I bought the huge tome all about the production and the story.
 It’s already provided hours of reading engagement for my daughter.

 Get fantastic nonfiction book ideas here.